einfy-75/Sailor/README.md

 A new Flutter project created with FlutLab - https://flutlab.io

 ## Getting Started
+Sailor is betting game User Interface  with randomized algorithmn to

 A few resources to get you started if this is your first Flutter project: